faithokamoto/bach/README.md

 1. Subset samples to only those which are **heterozygous**.
 If more than `--max-drop` samples have homozygous or missing genotypes, then skip this SNP.
 2. Look up all reads overlapping the SNP.
-Bin the locations of their **mates** in two lists, with bin width `--window-step`, separated by the allele of the mate overlapping the SNP.
+Bin the locations of their **mates** in two lists, with bin width `--window-step`, counting the number of net reference mates per bin.
+(That is, ref minus alt.)
 Skip the bin that **overlaps the SNP** itself.
 3. Slide a **window** (width `--window-width`) as chunks of bins.
 4. For each window, determine *for each sample* whether mates of one allele are more abundant than the other.
 Sum across this window's bins by allele.